fighting45/STYXY-smart-contracts-Ethereum/README.md

 - Waits for the contract deployment to be mined.
 - Outputs the contract address, token details (name, symbol, total supply), and the owner's balance.
 - Provides the Hardhat verification command for verifying the contract on Etherscan.

+### 3. **test/staking.test.js**: Testing Script

+The rigorous testing script comprising of 41 tests cases, which tests all the read, write and ownerOnly modifier functions of the staking and ERC20 contracts.

 ## Setup